ValliappanRam/Business-Intelligence/README.md

 # Business-Intelligence

-Please view or Download the File Screenshots_Visuals for visiting some of my work in Business Intelligence using Tableau
+Please view or Download the File Valliappan_BI_Portfolio for visiting some of my work in Business Intelligence using Tableau